senecajs/seneca-in-practice/problems/client/problem.md

 ```
 The goal of the exercise is to build a simple {italic}sum{/italic} service client
 for the plugin defined in the previous exercise.
 To use it, add `seneca.use` with
-the name of the js defined in the previous exercise.
+the name of the js.

 ```
 seneca.use('math')
 ```
-The result must be
+The client must add the number passed as parameters (use `process.argv`) and
-printed to `console.log`.
+print out the result using `console.log`.

 Remember also to require seneca using: